Code-Institute-Submissions/Trash-Tournaments/README.md

 + [coolors.co](coolors.co) - I used this tool to generate a colour scheme based on the two colours I had.
 + [Colorhexa](https://www.colorhexa.com/) - I used this tool to give me the RGB values of my light blue colour for the ttstyle-fade class.
 + [GIMP](https://www.gimp.org) - I used this program to design the navigation menu, footer icons and wireframes.
++ [Am I Responsive?](http://ami.responsivedesign.is/) - I used this tool to easily display the responsiveness of my site for my README.md intro.

 ---